mysociety/alaveteli/developers/index.md

   2GB is recommended.
 Deployment behind [Varnish](https://www.varnish-cache.org) is also fairly essential.
 See [[Production Server Best Practices]] for more.

-* There's a number of [[proposals for enhancements]], such as more user-focused features, but see also...
+* There's a number of [proposals for enhancements](https://github.com/mysociety/alaveteli/wiki/Proposals-for-enhancements), such as more user-focused features, but see also...

 * ...the [github issues](https://github.com/mysociety/alaveteli/issues).
 We
   mark issues with the label **suitable for volunteers** if we think they are